 Local restrictions on water consumption and policies requiring efficient plumbing are highly effective.
 Product labeling can inform consumer choices, while incentives, namely rebates on purchases of efficient appliances and fixtures, can encourage voluntary action.

-81-92 percent adoption of low-flow taps and showerheads by 2050 (up from 59 percent of estimated market) could reduce carbon dioxide emissions by 1-1.6 gigatons, by reducing energy consumption for heating wasted water.
-This would cost $1.4-2.3 billion and avoid an impressive $468-765 billion in water heating costs over unit lifetimes.
+Adoption of low-flow taps and showerheads at an 81–92 percent rate by 2050 (up from 59 percent of estimated market) could reduce carbon dioxide emissions by 1–1.6 gigatons by reducing energy consumption for heating wasted water.
+This would cost US$1.4–2.3 billion and avoid an impressive $468–765 billion in water heating costs over unit lifetimes.
 Scaling other water-saving technologies would drive additional reductions.
 We model hot water only in order to calculate energy savings.